CloudburstSys/node_pronouns/resources/README.md

 ## `pronouns.json`
 A json file containing an array of arrays.
 This stores pronouns.
-Format: `[singular, object, posessive determiner, posessive, reflexive, plural?]` `plural?` basically tells the module whether to automatically change the verbs to plural.
+Format: `[singular, object, posessive determiner, posessive, reflexive]`

 ## `verbs.json`
 A json file containing a object of strings, This stores verbs and their plural equivilent